-The question states there are 100 mg in 2 mls.
+The question states there is 100 mg in 2 ml.
 You need to give 50 mg and therefore need to find out what volume contains 50 mg.

-Some questions may give you a concentration in the form of a percentage for example, a patient is given a 5% solution of a drug.
-By convention, this means there are 5 g of the drug in every 100 mL.
-You can then use this information to work out what volume of a solution you need to give in order to give the patient the correct dose of a drug.
+Some questions might give you a concentration in the form of a percentage – for example, a patient is given a 5% solution of a drug.
+By convention, this means there are 5 g of the drug in every 100 ml.
+You can then use this information to work out what volume of a solution you need to give for the correct dose.

 You are asked to give a patient 10 g of the drug WondaDrug.
 This comes as a 5% solution in bags containing 1 L. What volume of the 1 L bag do you need to give?

-5% means there are 5 g of WondaDrug in every 100 mL.
+5% means there are 5 g of WondaDrug in every 100 ml.